deepak6446/machine-learning/README.md

+# Note: some dataset may not be available in repo try googling or drop me a mail at deepak.r.poojari@gmail.com

+# install dependency using conda create --name <your env> --file requirnment.txt

 # Neural Networks

 1. [autoencoders](https://github.com/deepak6446/machine-learning/blob/master/DEEP_AUTOENCODERS/Untitled.ipynb): autoencoders are neural networks that aims to copy their inputs to their outputs.
 They work by compressing the input into a latent-space representation(encoders), and then reconstructing the output from this representation(decoders). <br>